ZL-Song/MullerPot/README.md

 # MullerPot
-My playground for some kinky stuff on the Muller potential.
+My playground for some cool stuff on the Muller potential.

 ### Chain-of-state methods for finding MEPs